Danyal-Raza/AI-Project/README.md

-# Phishing URL Detection: Setup Guide 🛡️
+# Real-Time Phishing: Setup Guide 🛡️

 Follow these steps to reproduce the training in Google Colab, set up the Flask API, and use the browser extension.